0x4f53/subs/readme.md

 Grab valid domains and subdomains from files, split them if they're fused and more - straight from the command-line!
 This is a command-line utility written in Golang as a proof-of-concept for the [textsubs package](https://github.com/0x4f53/textsubs).

+Note: This tool only extracts subs from text.
+It does NOT resolve them.
+That is a time-consuming process which needs to be done manually with several ethical considerations.

 ### Installation
 ##### Linux and macOS